oracle-livelabs/goldengate/stream-analytics-helloworld-pipeline/initialize-environment/initialize-environment.md

     If successful, the page above is displayed and your environment is ready.

-    You may now [proceed to the next lab].

 4. If you are unable to login, or the login page is not functioning after reloading from the *Workshop Links* bookmark folder, validate the services:

     - Check the status of all services: